shobhit/mac-setup/README.md

 ## Visual Studio Code

 All default settings changes are stored in `settings.json` file.
-You can open it by pressing `Command ⌘` + `,` going to Code > Preferences > Settings.
+You can open it by pressing `Command ⌘` + `,` or by going to Code > Preferences > Settings. `settings.json` file is located in `/Users/Your Username/Library/Application Support/Code/User`.
 Here are my `settings.json` contents:

 ```json